 How To Get Your First 1,000 Users

-There are several stages to user acquisition, and if you have an app in the store, you know that the first stage is the hardest.
-Word of mouth, App Store Optimization, and other techniques are great ways to grow once you have some downloads.
+There are several stages to user acquisition, and if you have an app in the store, you know that the first stage is the hardest!

-But how do you get those early users?
+How do you get the very early users?
 That's what we're going to look at in this guide.

 In this guide:

-- If You Tell Them About it, They Will 📣
+- If You Tell Them About it, They Will Come.

 - Why 1,000?